Hackmodford/Hackmodford.github.io/pages/about.md

 As a self taught mobile developer, I started creating native projects but am now exploring cross platform development with Xamarin.
 I have the ability to learn new tools quickly.
-Wwn I am not making apps, I am trying to learn new programming techniques.
+When I am not making apps, I am trying to learn new programming techniques.

 <!-- <div class="row">